Hypothyroidism is when the thyroid gland does not produce enough thyroid hormones to meet the needs of the body. The thyroid is underactive.

 Thyroid hormones regulate metabolism, or the way the body uses energy.
 If thyroxine levels are low, many of the body's functions slow down.

-About 4.6% of the US population aged 12 and above has hypothyroidism.1
+About 4.6 percent of the population aged 12 years and above in the United States has hypothyroidism.

-The thyroid gland is found in the front of the neck below the larynx (voice box) and has two lobes, one on each side of the windpipe.
+The thyroid gland is found in the front of the neck below the larynx, or voice box, and has two lobes, one on each side of the windpipe.

-The thyroid is one of the endocrine glands, special groups of cells that make hormones.
-Hormones are chemical messengers that provide instruction to the organs and tissues of the body in order to control processes such as metabolism, growth and mood.2
+It is an endocrine gland, made up of special cells that make hormones.
+Hormones are chemical messengers that relay information to the organs and tissues of the body, controlling processes such as metabolism, growth, and mood.

 Fast facts on hypothyroidism